polkadot-fellows/xcm-format/proposals/0000-rename-locking-instructions.md

 ## Summary

-This RFC proposes renaming several XCM instructions to align with changes in Substrate naming.
+This RFC proposes renaming several XCM instructions to align with changes in FRAME naming.
 The following instructions and error are affected:

 Instructions: